t-davidson/SOC542/2023/github_setup.md

 The simplest way to open a project is to open the `.RProj` file located in each folder.

 You can learn more about projects in the *R for Data Science* book: https://r4ds.had.co.nz/workflow-projects.html

-## Using Github for homework assignments

-Each homework assignment will be a separate Github repository, where each student has a personal version.
-You will need to clone this repository using the same process as in Step 6.
-You can then submit your solutions by committing changes and pushing them to your repository.

 ## Resources